 As the cultural industries remain a key part of our economic future, it is no surprise that a high percentage of our History of Art students are in exciting graduate-level positons just six months after completing their degree.

 As a History of Art graduate, you can join the 40% of the University’s former students who stay in Birmingham after their studies.
-You may also be eligible to apply for one of our 6 paid internships with the Barber Institute of Fine Arts, or with other cultural organisations, through the Cultural Intern Scheme.
+You may also be eligible to apply for one of our gallery internships with the Barber Institute of Fine Arts.
 There are also plenty more work and internship opportunities in the city and through the College of Arts and Law Careers team, who also host events such as ‘Careers in History of Art’.

 Throughout your degree, you will be spoilt for choice when it comes to gaining experience through volunteering and work placements - as you are based in one of Britain’s fastest growing cultural hotspots.